PlanTL-GOB-ES/EHR-normalizer/README.md

 This software requires to have PDFMiner installed on your system (included in the resources folder).
-PDFMiner is distributed under its own license (see LICENSE file).
+PDFMiner is distributed under its own license (see the LICENSE file).

 ### Directory structure